 Epsom salt (magnesium sulfate) has several uses beyond the household shower room.
 It can be used in gardening as well.
-It also has the ability to kill weeds or help you get rid of the nuisance of plants and assist you with tree stump removal.
+It also can kill weeds or help you get rid of the nuisance of plants and assist you with tree stump removal.

-Without using equipment like, axes, picks, pry bars, chemicals, weed killers and pre-emergence herbicides, you can easily kill a tree stump with the help of Epsom salt.
+Without using equipment like, axes, picks, pry bars, chemicals, weed killers, and pre-emergence herbicides, you can easily kill a tree stump with the help of Epsom salt.
 So how to kill a tree stump using Epsom salt?

 Even if you cut down a tree, the tree stump will continue to grow.
 When you are cutting down a tree, you are only removing the top portion.
 The root system of a tree actually extends far behind our visibility.

 The roots tries to find nutrition sources for its regrowth.
 You can often see clusters of saplings growing from the roots.
 If the newly grown clusters of saplings are not removed, they will grow back into trees and shrubs.

 Decomposing after killing tree roots with Epsom salt solution can be easy.
 Thus, you can easily break the stumps and remove them on a permanent basis.

 [Read: 21 Epsom Salt Garden “Cheats”]

 Epsom soil such as one enriched with Ultra Epsom Salt which received is quite popular to improve the growth of the plants by correcting the deficiency of magnesium or sulfur.
 In many gardens, they are used to grow plants which bigger flower buds.
 Moreover, Epsom salt with vinegar or acetic acid are used to cook great dishes.

 But, we know if something is applied in very high dose, it can lead to an adverse effect as well.
 Similarly, application of too much of Epsom salt decreases the required resources of the tree, leading to its death.